zannloo/tp/docs/DeveloperGuide.md

 <puml src="diagrams/TaskListClassDiagram.puml" width="550" />

 The `TaskListManager` component,
-* Manages all task operations for a given tasklist
+* Manages all task operations for a given tasklist.
-* Depends on classes in the
+* Depends on classes in the LogicManager class.

 ### Common classes

 Classes used by multiple components are in the `seedu.addressbook.commons` package.